mbitson/mcg/README.md

 * 4/14/15 - Export your color choices to the AngularJS Material Design theme declaration code.

 # Planned Enhancements
-* (TOP) Allow imports of any palette that was exported with this tool.
-You may track this effort [here](https://github.com/mbitson/mcg/issues/102).
 * (TOP) Determine which palette is primary, secondary, and so on.
 Drag and drop palettes.
 * (MED) Remove individual color's hex details and create tooltip styled with all color details.
 (Hoverintent, populated only once it's opening, includes hex, rgb, cmyk, saturation, brightness.
 Possibly obtained using tinycolor)
 * (MED) Improve performance by dynamically creating and destroying the color picker button and UI instead of loading a ton of Divs into the DOM for each color on the screen and hiding them.